15 Best Portland Fall Festivals (Oregon) 2026

 If you love this content, please share it!

-As the autumn season begins, it’s the perfect time to explore the vibrant fall festival scene in Portland and the surrounding areas.
+It’s the perfect time to explore the vibrant fall festival scene in Portland, Oregon and the surrounding areas.
 From pumpkin patches to cider fests, there’s no shortage of fun to be had.
-We’ve narrowed down the top 13 must-visit harvest festivals that offer something for the whole family.
+We’ve narrowed down the top 15 must-visit harvest festivals that appeal to the whole family.

 Fall leaves.
 Best Portland fall festivals.